zxjwudi/One-of-a-kind-Complaint-Handling-Dataset/README.md

 ### Acknowledgement
-We thanks for the original data-sharing and support of Shintori restaurant.
-This research was partially supported by the Xi’an Jiaotong University [grant number 7121192301].
+We thanks for the original data-sharing and support of Shintori Catering Co., Ltd. This research was partially supported by the Xi’an Jiaotong University [grant number 7121192301].

 If you have any questions or concerns, please kindly email to [**Xuejiao Zhao**](xjzhao@ntu.edu.sg).